 In the past few months, I've started receiving lots of emails from students with topics ranging from requesting career advice to potentially joining my (future) research group.
 And when I start teaching next semester, I will undoubtedly get lots of emails about class-related topics.

 Here is my student Fizz Buzz test: Do they send me a well-crafted first email?
 Emails are often my first impression of a student, so if my initial gut reaction is negative, then I won't be as enthusiastic about meeting with them.
 I'd rather spend my time helping out and working with students who made a positive first impression.
-Again, this is a minimal test of competence; just because a student passes doesn't mean that they're good, but if they fail, then they probably aren't.
+Again, this is a minimal test of competence; just because a student passes doesn't mean that they're outstanding, but if they fail, then they probably aren't.

-Yes, I know this test will filter out some legitimately good students.
+Yes, I know this test will unfortunately filter out some legitimately good students.
 I felt like I was a good student back in college, but I wrote some cringe-worthy rambling emails to professors.
 Unsurprisingly, those professors never replied to me.
 And I now know why – they were busy helping out students who had passed Fizz Buzz.
 It took me a while to learn to write good emails.

 And yes, I know that teenagers and college students think that email is uncool and for “old people,” and that they prefer to use newer forms of electronic communications with their friends.
 I wasn't always a crabby 30-year-old.
 But the fact remains that nowadays email is still the standard professional communication medium, so if you don't learn to use it well, then it will hurt your future career prospects.